gobabygocarswithjoysticks/car-code/rcdocs/remote_control.md

 ```
 These instructions will use the numbers instead of the inconsistent letter labels on the keyfob remotes.

+## Notes on keyfob remote range:
+If the range is really short, try adjusting the screw on the receiver.
+I tried to tune it to the middle of the range in which it received a signal.
+You could also try adjusting the screw while someone else walks away with the remote.
+Remove the screwdriver from the screw before evaluating each adjustment to the screw, since the receiver is effected by the screwdriver touching the screw.

 ---
 ## keyfob on/off toggle
 ### Description: